DJV22/Hound_PVE/README.md

       -  reboot appliance
       -  apt update && apt upgrade -y
       -  postfix configuration - mailsetup select no configuration because issues with gmail proxy
-      -
+      -  once install is completed shutdown and link the filesystem in zfs to the fileserver using commands below
          - Use the following commands to link the created zfs filesystem to the fileserver from the PVE command line1:
             - pct set 101 -mp0 /tank/fileserver/tub,mp=/tank
             - pct set 101 -mp0 /tank/fileserver/home,mp=/home
             - pct set 101 -mp0 /tank/fileserver/share,mp=/share

    - test